KefaKioge/KefaKioge/README.md

 - 👀 I’m interested in  BI through data science and Machine Learning
 - 🌱 I’m currently learning Visualisations and data presentation
 - 💞️ I’m looking to collaborate on Big Data Analytics
-- 📫 How to reach me on linkedin or email  kefa
+- 📫 How to reach me on linkedin or email  kefakioge@gmail.com -
--

 <!---